StickOnGit/space-frunks/README.txt

 		- The background is now neatly wrapped in a class, and it changes the color of the stars based on how quickly they're moving.
 It's cool.

 		- font Surface objects are generated a little more smartly now.
 If they aren't going to change their content during the current loop, they are instantiated prior to the while loop.
 If they are going to change, they are updated during the while loop.
 Before, they all just lived in each while loop, so more objects were being created per frame than necessary.
 There is probably a better way still to update their text, so I may have to consult the PyGame docs to make sure I'm not missing something.

+		- Collision detection isn't iterating over everything every frame anymore.
+Instead, it just determines if an object in the 'goodqueue' is colliding with something, and IF it is, is it colliding with something in the 'badqueue', and IF it is, they both call obj.got_hit().
+The one kind of lousy part about this is that enemy.got_hit() still checks if it is colliding with the ship object.
+I don't know that it's appropriate to hard-code it in this way, so I should probably move that to the new part of the collision detection logic.

+	Future plans:

+		- ACTUAL SPRITE IMAGES.
+DEAR GOD.
+PyGame draws a mean ellipse, but it isn't very engaging.
+This is *Space Frunks*, not Oval vs. Squares.
+Honestly!

+		- Everyone who has played this game (read: people I've bugged to try it until they capitulate) gets bitten by enemies spawning on top of them.
+I never experienced this because I know how I wrote the game; the middle is 'spawn safe', so I'd always just retreat after killing the last guy.
+This should be changed; probably will just have to teleport ship to the middle of the screen between levels/waves/etc.

+		- Levels are a little unstructured and too short.
+The random factor is nice, but three frunks does not a 'level' make.
+There's no clear division between levels; there's no "GREAT JOB" screen or score tallying or clever screen-wipe, just a bunch of bad guys spawning on top of you.

+		- For some reason I (noobishly) wrote a ton of code that just draws the current scene.
+I could tear out a lot of lines of repeated jank by having one view that just displays whatever the current scene is.
+A 'scene' could be anything; intro screen, level, instructions on how to play (if there were any), options menu (if there were any), game over screen, etc.

+		- Players are abusing the Auction House, and it needs to stop.

+		- Intro screen should flash instructions on playing.

+		- Apparently I find 'mouse is move, keypad is shoot' more intuitive than other people do, so a keyboard-based directional thing wouldn't be all bad.
+Also not everyone has a 10-key, so some clever use of similarly spaced letters may be appropriate.

+		- To expand on the above - an Options menu would be boss.

+		- I've introduced some 'floating functions' that should probably belong to an existing object. coinflip() randomly returns True or False; newWordSurfAndRect() returns precisely those things, to make text a little less annoying to create and later draw; loadSound() loads a sound file; and isOutOfBounds() checks for things that have gone off the screen.
+They should really belong somewhere, probably, but for now it is minor and they can be homeless.

+		- To that end, if I could separate more concerns I could put classes in separate files.
+700 lines of code isn't a lot to sift through, but it's a little bit annoy.

 12/13/12
 	I work at a software company, though I don't code.
 I used to wonder why things took so long to fix.